1910/58 Rex .vs Lee Sing and Lee Lewis – carrying dangerous weapons

 *All transcriptions are provided by volunteers, and the accuracy of the transcriptions is not guaranteed.
 Please be sure to verify the information by viewing the image record, or visiting the BC Archives in person.

 Q Is O'Brien a white man?
 A Yes , Sir.
 Q Did the white man give any explanation of why he was chasing these men?
 A Yes.
 He said that the Chinaman had told him to come down as there was something wrong down at the wharf.
-Q So you gathered from what you heard from this first Chinaman that he had been spying somebody else, and wanted those people to go down and see what he had been spying?
+Q So you gathered from what you heard from this first Chinaman that he had been spying somebody else, and wanted these people to go down and see what he had been spying?
 And In consequence of this you went down towards Dunlevy Avenue.
 A I did.
 Q And you found the two accused there.
 A. I found three there altogether.
-0 And what became of the third person?
-A He got away from me------he got away in the bushes.
+Q And what became of the third person?
+A He got away from me ----he got away in the bushes.
 Q Now was there anyone handcuffed that morning?
 A Yes,sir.
 Those two accused were handcuffed together.
 Q That was the first thing you did when you got hold of them?
 A No; we got hold of the guns first.
 Q Did you know they had guns?
-A As soon as this Lee Sing pulled his gun I came down with my baton on his arm.
+A As soon as this Lee Sing Pulled his gun I came down with my baton on his arm.
 Q Is it not a fact that you put the handcuffs on them before there was any sign of a gun?
 A. No. Q You handcuffed them, that is you put the one set of handcuffs on both men, leaving them one arm free?, A Yes.
-Q Had they started away from their grigs before those revolvers were produced?
+Q Had they started away from their grigs before these revolvers were produced?
 A. No they were standing right beside the grips.
 Q You were In uniform?
 A. Yes.
 Q When youmcame up with them did you have any conversation with them A No: I asked them to put their grips down hold their hands up. .__________________________________________________________________ BC Archives GR-0419 BRITISH COLUMBIA.
 ATTORNEY GENERAL.
 Box 143 File 1910/58 Attorney General documents.